 Failure to file Forms 1099-CAP also includes the requirement to file on magnetic media or electronically.
-For more information on penalties under sections 6011 and its regulations, see the 2004 General Instructions for Forms 1099, 1098, 5498, and W-2G.
+For more information on penalties for failure to file electronically/magnetically, see part F in the 2006 General Instructions for Forms 1099, 1098, 5498, and W-2G.